top of page

 Adults with ADHD may struggle to sustain attention, stay organised, manage time, or curb impulsive actions.
 Many feel restless, interrupt conversations, or battle to finish tasks.
 The pattern and intensity of symptoms, however, vary markedly from person to person.

 If you’d like to explore an assessment or ask anything at all, simply e‑mail info@alexmortlock.co.nz.
-I’ll reply within two working days and, if you’re ready, secure the next available slot for your comprehensive assessment.
+I’ll reply within two working days and, if you’re ready, book the next available slot for a screening appointment.

 image_edited.jpg